How long does it take to buy a house?

 How long does it take to close on a house?

 The amount time it takes to close on a house also varies.
 Zillow estimates that it takes an average of between 30 and 45 days to close on a house once it is under contract.

 As a homebuyer, there are things you can do to help keep the process moving forward.
 There are other things that the mortgage professionals at Freedom Mortgage need to do for you.
 We are committed to helping you buy your new house as fast as possible!
 Here’s what you need to know.

-- Get preapproved for a mortgage.
-Getting preapproved for a mortgage gives you a good estimate of home prices you can shop for and helps you collect the documents you need to complete your application.
-It might help you close faster on a home too.
+- Get prequalified for a mortgage.
+Getting prequalified for a mortgage gives you a good estimate of home prices you can shop for and helps you collect the documents you need to complete your application.
+It might help you close faster on a home, too.

 - Application, documents, and Initial Disclosures.
 Before we can begin the formal process of reviewing your mortgage, we need you to complete your application and provide us copies of financial documents like W2s, tax returns, and bank statements.
 We’ll also need you to sign your Initial Disclosures which give us permission to begin underwriting your loan.
 We have electronic platforms that make these steps easier!

 - Underwriting.
 Underwriting is the process where we review your application and documents and decide whether you meet the credit, income, and financial requirements to have your loan approved.
 Learn more about mortgage underwriting.

 - Home appraisal.
 Many times we will request a home appraisal which will estimate the fair market value of the house you want to buy.
 This is information we often need before we can approve your loan.
 Learn more about home appraisals.

 - Title Search.
 A title search confirms the person selling the home you want to buy is its legal owner and checks to make sure there are no liens against the house that need to be paid.
 We usually request a title search as part of our review process.